 Assessment of Needs

-This webinar will provide an update on the management of pediatric HIV infection, including for parentally infected children and issues in those transitioning from pediatric to adolescent care.
-The webinar will include new findings presented at the pediatric workshops from AIDS 2022.
+This webinar will provide an update on the epidemiology of pediatric HIV infection and review advances and arising issues in the care and treatment of pediatric HIV infection.
+The webinar will include new findings presented at the International Workshop on HIV and Pediatrics 2022.

 At the end of this webinar, participants will be able to:

-- Describe the challenges and barriers in the care and treatment of children with HIV infection
+- Summarize advances in identification and treatment of children with HIV infection

-- Translate the latest research into best practices to optimize care and treatment for pediatric HIV infection
+- Translate the latest research into best practices to optimize care for children with HIV infection

 Who Should Attend